DataDog/integrations-extras/ping/README.md

    # Windows
    agent.exe integration install -t datadog-ping==<INTEGRATION_VERSION>
    ```
 2. Install the `ping` binary in accordance to your OS.
-For example, run the following for Ubuntu:
+For example, run the following command for Ubuntu:
    ```shell
    apt-get install iputils-ping
    ```